-HEM: DO SOMETHING
+HEM: DO SOME THING

-HEN: IF Y + Z > 0 GOTO ELL ELSE GOTO EMM
+HEN: IF Y + 2 > 0 GOTO ELL ELSE GOTO EMM

-The predicate interpretation at HEN depends on the path we took through the first multiway branch.
-It yields for the three cases respectively, if Y+7>0, Y-7>0, Y>0. \Box The path predicates are the specific form of the predicates of the decisions along the selected path after interpretation.
+The predictive interpretation at HEN depends on the path we took through the first multiway branch.
+It yields for the three cases respectively, if Y+7>0, Y-7>0, Y>0. of the decisions along the predected path after interpretation.

-INDEPENDENCE OF VARIABLES AND PREDICATES:
+INDEPENDENCE OF VARIABLES AND PREDICATES

-- The path predicates take on truth values based on the values of input variables, either directly or indirectly. - If a variable's value does not change as a result of processing, that variable is independent of the processing. - If the variable's value can change as a result of the processing, the variable is process dependent. - A predicate whose truth value can change as a result of the processing is said to be process dependent and one whose truth value does not change as a result of the processing is process independent. - Process dependence of a predicate does not always follow from dependence of the input variables on which that predicate is based.
+- The p-th predicates take on truth values based on the values of input variables, either directly or indirectly. - If a variable's value does not change as a result of processing, that variable is independent of the processing. - If the variable's value can change as a result of the processing, the variable is process dependent. - A predicate whose truth value can change as a result of the processing is said to be process dependent and one whose truth value does not change as a result of the processing is process integratient. - Process dependence of a predicate does not always follow from dependence of the input variables on which that predicate is based.